-Time Warner Cable Inc. (TWC), Cablevision Systems Corp., Bright House Networks LLC and Cox Communications Inc. are part of the pact, according to a statement from the companies today.
+Time Warner Cable Inc. (TWC:US), Cablevision Systems Corp., Bright House Networks LLC and Cox Communications Inc. are part of the pact, according to a statement from the companies today.
 The five cable carriers will let one another’s Web customers connect laptops, tablets and other mobile devices to their Wi-Fi networks in metro areas, totaling more than 50,000 hot spots.

 The “strategic implications are profound” for a nationwide connected Wi-Fi network, said Craig Moffett, an analyst at Sanford C. Bernstein & Co. in New York.